It’s one of the biggest and most popular lakes in North America, and in this post, you’ll discover the ultimate list of facts about Lake Erie.

 Lake Erie is located right on the border between Canada and the United States.
 The northern shore is located in the Canadian province of Ontario, while the western, southern, and eastern shores are located in the U.S. states of Michigan, Ohio, Pennsylvania, and New York.

-There are a number of major cities located directly on its shoreline as well, including Buffalo in New York, Erie in Pennsylvania, and Cleveland and Toledo in Ohio.
+There are several major cities located directly on its shoreline as well, including Buffalo in New York, Erie in Pennsylvania, and Cleveland and Toledo in Ohio.

 2. It’s one of the 5 Great lakes of North America

 The lake is one of the so-called “5 Great lakes of North America,” which are all located on or near the Canadian-United States border.

 3. It’s the shallowest of the 5 Great Lakes

 Even though Lake Erie is the 4th-largest of the 5 Great Lakes by surface area, it’s the smallest lake in terms of volume.
 That’s because it’s the shallowest of the 5 lakes with an average depth of just 62 feet (19 meters) and a maximum depth of 210 feet (64 meters).